Valery Rukhledev

-Valery Nikititch Rukhledev (born 18 January 1948) is a Russian sports activist.
-He is also a 6 time gold medalist in wrestling for the Soviet Union at the Deaflympics from 1969 to 1977.
+Valery Nikititch Rukhledev (Валерий Никитич Рухледев; 18 January 1945 – 9 April 2026) was a Russian sports activist and a six-time gold medalist in wrestling for the Soviet Union at the Deaflympics from 1969 to 1977.
 He served as the president of the Comite International des Sports des Sourds (International Committee of Sports for the Deaf (ICSD), in English) from 2013 to 2018.
 He retired from the position as President of ICSD on 31 July 2018 after being charged on embezzlement charges in a corruption scandal, in which he was accused of embezzling $803,800 from the All-Russian Society of the Deaf.
 He was later replaced by Australian Rebecca Adam as ICSD President on 1 August 2018 which created further controversy in the Deaf sports world.

-Biography
+Background

-Born on 18 January 1948 in Krasnoyarsk Krai, Russian Soviet Federated Socialist Republic, Rukhledev studied at deaf schools in Novokuznetsk, Kemerovo Oblast and in Odessa, Ukrainian Soviet Socialist Republic.
+Born on 18 January 1945 in Krasnoyarsk Krai, Russian Soviet Federated Socialist Republic, Rukhledev studied at deaf schools in Novokuznetsk, Kemerovo Oblast and in Odessa, Ukrainian Soviet Socialist Republic.

+Rukhledev died on 9 April 2026, at the age of 81.